weaveworks/weave/site/plugin.md

  * `--no-multicast-route`: stop weave adding a static IP route for multicast traffic on its interface

+By default, multicast traffic will be routed over the weave network.
+To turn this off, e.g. because you want to configure your own multicast route, add the `--no-multicast-route` flag to `weave launch-plugin`.

 ## Restarting

 We start the plugin with a restart policy, because Docker attempts to